grnet/apimas/README.md

         # Code and any business logic with the created instance.
 ```

-Then define `hook_class` attribute on your resource schema.
+Then define `hook_class` attribute on your resource schema:
 ```
 my_resource_schema = {
     'my_resource': {